Summertime Ball: 2024

 The 2024 Summertime Ball took place on 16 June 2024 at Wembley Stadium.

 Jordan North hosted the event for the first time since joining Capital in April 2024 after Roman Kemp left the station.
-Chris Stark & Kemi Rodgers also co-hosted the event.
+Chris Stark and Kemi Rodgers also co-hosted the event.
 An announcement was made on Capital Breakfast on 26 April where North, Stark and Welby confirmed the ball's date and when the tickets go on sale on 1 May 2024.
 The line-up for the Summertime Ball was announced at 7 a.m. on 29 and 30 April on Capital Breakfast.
 Kemi Rodgers hosted the ball for the first time, as Welby announced on 4 June that she would be going on maternity leave and Rodgers would cover for her over the summer.

-This was MistaJam’s last Summertime Ball DJ set after he announced his departure from "The Capital Weekender" on 29 June 2024.
+This was MistaJam’s last Summertime Ball DJ set before he announced his departure from "The Capital Weekender" on 29 June 2024.